cambridge-cares/TheWorldAvatar/Agents/PubChemAgent/README.md

-# PubChem Agent
+# Description #

-A python tool for retrieving chemical compound information from the knowledge graph and updating the missing information using the PubChem RUG REST API.
+The `PubChem Agent` is a simple API to communicate with The World Avatar knowledge to query for the requested information and autopopulate the missing data using the PubChem PUG REST API.